-How to Make Our Chicken and Broccoli Stir Fry
+How to Make the Best Chicken and Broccoli Stir Fry

-The full recipe is below, but here’s a brief walk-though of the steps (with a few extra tips) to help you out.
+The full stir fry recipe is below, but here’s a brief walk-though of the steps (with a few extra tips) to help you out.

 Marinate the chicken in soy sauce, cornstarch, and a little bit of oil.
 We do this for two reasons.
 First, a quick marinade of soy sauce seasons our chicken, and second, since we add cornstarch to the marinade, the chicken stays unbelievably moist and tender even when it’s cooked.